Lylio/algorithms/README.md

 # Algorithms

 ### Description
-A selection of algorithms written in Java which solve various software engineering tasks.
+A selection of classic algorithms written in Java which solve various software engineering tasks.